 Are you looking for clearer insights into how to measure usability within your own organization?
 Doing so can help you control costs, optimize resources and ultimately, deliver a more effective offering.

 The best part?
-Our online SUS tool allows you to complete the process more quickly and efficiently than ever before.
-Once you sign up, the steps to complete your test are simple.
+Our online SUS tool allows you to complete the process faster and efficiently than ever before.
+Once you sign up, the steps to complete your project are simple.
 Let's take a look at the process to follow.

 Registering for an Account

 To access the SUS tool, you'll need to create an account.
 You can go here to see our different pricing options, as well as our free trial.
 Our Premium Plan lasts for one month while our Pro Plan lasts for one year.
 Both options provide the following resources:

 - Access to all usabiliTEST tools

 - Built-in analytics

 Our free trial lasts 48 hours and is a great way to get your feet wet and navigate the system before committing to a plan.

 After you log onto your dashboard, you'll see three options as follows:

 From that menu, find "SUS+" and click "Create New Test."